So You Want to Learn [Red] Teaming?

 Red Teaming or Simulated Attacks, both used interchangeably are terms being thrown around a lot recently.
 It's something I've been learning about over the last year and I've come to the conclusion that there's not much out there that actually explains the process or a path to actually learn what to do.
 There are lots of articles that explain the differences between red and blue but few actually outline a learning path for someone wanting to transition from standard penetration testing to red team operations.

-Before we dive in, it is important to understand that there are lots of excellent red teamers out there who produce amazing tools, write-ups and talks.
-I am always learning and therefore if anything is wrong in this article please let me know and I'll update and fix.
+Before we dive in, it is important to understand that many excellent red teamers out there produce amazing tools, write-ups and talks.
+I am always learning and therefore, if anything is wrong in this article please let me know and I'll update and fix.

 Red Teaming is something that takes a bit of experience to actually nail.
 It's not something you expect to walk into after doing a four year uni course or something to pick up with little to no actual security experience.
 It requires an in depth understanding of enterprise environments, defensive practices/operations and how organisations are structured.
 It is also important to note that it is not all 100% hardcore technical, there is a lot of risk and organisational understanding that is required too.

 As it is an operation it also requires a degree of organisation and project management.
 The phrase red teaming is drawn from a military standpoint and follows a simulation of credible threats.

 A red team engagement is a objective-based assessment that requires a holistic view of the organisation from the perspective of an adversary.
 This assessment process is designed to meet the needs of complex organisations handling a variety of sensitive assets through technical, physical, or process-based means.